avetisk/material-next/docs/src/pages/getting-started/frequently-asked-questions.md

 We block the scroll as soon as a modal is opened.
 This prevents interacting with the background when the modal should be the only interactive content, however, removing the scrollbar can make your **fixed positioned elements** move.
-In this situation, you can apply a global `.mui-fixed` class name to tell Material-UI to handle those elements.
+In this situation, you can apply a global `.mui-fixed` class name to tell Material-Next to handle those elements.

 ## How can I disable the ripple effect on the whole app?

-The best solution at present is to write wrapping components for all the Material-UI components showing a ripple.
+The best solution at present is to write wrapping components for all the Material-Next components showing a ripple.
 The ripple effect is exclusively coming from the `BaseButton` component.
-You can find the components using the BaseButton [here](https://github.com/mui-org/material-ui/search?utf8=%E2%9C%93&q=%22%2F%2F+%40inheritedComponent+ButtonBase%22).
+You can find the components using the BaseButton [here](https://github.com/material-next/material-next/search?utf8=%E2%9C%93&q=%22%2F%2F+%40inheritedComponent+ButtonBase%22).
 Then, all you have to do is to provide the `disableRipple` property.

 ## When should I use inline-style vs `withStyles()`?